meain/blog/posts/2020-11-20-emacs-highlight-yanked.md

 (defun my-advice-fun (orig-fn arg1 arg2)
-  ;; Do things you wanna do before calling the function (apply orig-fn arg1 arg2) ;; Call the original function ;; Do thing you wanna do after calling the function )
+  ;; Do things you wanna do before calling the function (apply orig-fn arg1 arg2) ;; Call the original function ;; Do things you wanna do after calling the function )
 ```